 It is your responsibility to get the assignments, class notes, and course changes from a classmate if you do miss a class.
 It is also your responsibility to keep track of and complete the missing work.
 In-class work cannot be made up.
-If you miss class on the day a written assignment is due, make arrangements to send it along with a classmate.
+If you miss class on the day a written assignment is due, make arrangements to turn it in on time.
 As mentioned above, every day the paper is late the grade drops by one letter grade.